-I support evidence-based policies by working with several science and policy groups including the US Senate, the National Academies of Sciences, and Science Debate.
+I support evidence-based policies by working with several science and policy groups including the NIH, the US Senate, and the National Academies of Sciences, and Science Debate.

 Check out my recent reporting for a local NPR station WKAR.
 This work was supported in part by Science and Society at State.